gnieboer/tsp-redesign/index.md

 </button>
   <div id="a1" class="usa-accordion-content" markdown="1">

-  The L Funds are an easy option if you don't have the experience, time, or interest to manage your investments.
+  Our Lifecycle (L) Funds are an easy option if you don't have the experience, time, or interest to manage your investments.
 L Funds give an optimal mix of our 5 [individual funds](javascript:void(0)) based on the date you’ll need to start withdrawing your money.

   <ul class="usa-accordion lifecycle-funds">
   <li>